NIAENGD/Lecture-Tools/README.md

    python run.py overview
    ```

-   The default view renders a Rich-powered modern UI with a collapsible tree and
+   Launching `python run.py` (with or without the `overview` command) opens the
+   full desktop experience: a main screen with curriculum navigation on the
+   left, rich statistics across the top, and lecture details—descriptions plus
+   linked assets—on the right.
+Pass `--style modern` for the terminal-based Rich
-   metrics panel.
-Pass `--style console` if you prefer the original
+   dashboard or `--style console` for the original plain-text output.
-   plain-text output.

 5. Ingest a lecture by providing an audio/video file and (optionally) a PDF deck: